 UserWay is the global leader in digital accessibility and ADA compliance, including tools that increase website readability.

-The UserWay Widget 4.0 Includes:
+The UserWay Pro Widget 4.0 Includes:

 Digital eye strain - Improve readability